binnes/mkdocTest/docs/GitHubActions.md

 1. Create a **.github** directory in your repository
 2. Add an **actions** directory inside the **.github** directory
 3. Create an action to generate and publish the site using [MkDocs](https://www.mkdocs.org) (*see below for instructions*)
+4. Add a **workflows** directory inside the **.github** directory
-4. Create a workflow to checkout the code from git and then run the action created in step 3 to generate the site
+5. Create a workflow to checkout the code from git and then run the action created in step 3 to generate the site

 ## Actions